andrewmeyerhofer/AD-Deploy/README.md

 </p>
 <p>
-By right clicking the security tab, I clicked the find option and searched for cit.sel.
-I then clicked the next button to view some of the failed logins.
+I then right-clicked the Security tab and clicked the Find option, which allowed me to search for cit.sel.
+After clicking Find Next, I was able to see all the failed logon attempts made by cit.sel specifically.
 </p>
 <br />